The5w2h/AIandML/README.md

   $X_1$ = *PREDICTOR* independent variable <br>

 ### Ordinary Least Squares
 A: Which sloped line is the best one?
 Use *Least Squares*.
-Project data points vertically on the regression line.
+Project data points vertically on the regression line. <br>
 $\hat{y_i}$ = **Predicted Value** via regression line <br>
 $y_i$ = **Actual Value**
+Find the line for which the diff between *Predicted Value and Actual Value* is least.
+The diff is called **Residual** represented by $\epsilon_i$